 About Inlet

 We are a collaborative, interdisciplinary maternity care practice for the community north of the Fraser (Burnaby, New Westminster, Coquitlam, Port Moody, Port Coquitlam, and others who plan to give birth at Royal Columbian Hospital).
-Our registered midwives and family physicians provide prenatal, intrapartum, and postpartum care to clients and their newborns from early pregnancy through to approximately six weeks postpartum.
+Our registered midwives provide prenatal, intrapartum, and postpartum care to clients and their newborns from early pregnancy through to six weeks postpartum.
 Our doulas provide experienced and compassionate labour support.
 Our lactation consultants assist with ensuring that your feeding journey is safe and healthy.
 And our admin team make your whole journey as smooth as possible!

 Collaborative perinatal care